Rickus316/CI-Project-1-The-Man-Cave/README.md

 ![Screenshot 2025-01-17 104614](https://github.com/user-attachments/assets/434ef5dd-074c-4410-9dc7-f52dae334ab6)

-Step 3 - Wireframes (using Balsamiq): Please note I found myself making the scope bigger when using the "Wireframes" and had to cut it back :)
+Step 3 - Wireframes (using Balsamiq): Please note I found myself making the scope bigger when using the "Wireframes" and had to cut it back :) so I used a combination of the Wireframes provided by Code Institute, the walkthrough project "Boardwalk Games", AI (Git Copilot and Microsoft Copilot), https://www.themancaveuk.co.uk/ and The Man Cave Facebook group I'm part of to bring my webpage together.

 ![Screenshot 2025-01-17 104958](https://github.com/user-attachments/assets/8c0efd2a-2b3c-4941-a2bd-1ecf40dc58fb)